spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-configure-basic-htaccess-authentication.md

 You've configured basic authentication.

-## 2. Excluding IP addresses from .htaccess authentication
+## 2. Exclude IP addresses from .htaccess authentication

 To allow clients with desired IP addresses to bypass .htaccess authentication, adjust the `deploy.*.yml` of the desired environment as follows: